Lawyers: Docs show census changed to give Republicans edge | New Country 923

 Lawyers for President Donald Trump’s administration say the commerce secretary has wide discretion to design the census questionnaire.

-Ho, of the ACLU, said documents found after Hofeller’s death last year revealed the administration’s “goal was to dilute the voting power of minority communities.
+Ho, of the ACLU, said documents found after Hofeller’s death last year, including a 2015 study that the redistricting expert had done, revealed the administration’s “goal was to dilute the voting power of minority communities.
 That’s literally the diametric opposite of what the administration has been saying all along.”

-Furman gave the Justice Department until Monday to respond.
-An official with the department declined to comment on the record.

 The Hofeller documents cited by lawyers were discovered when his estranged daughter found four external computer hard drives and 18 thumb drives in her father’s Raleigh, North Carolina, home after his death last summer.